 #4 Visit the flagship store of H&M and IKea stores

-With both H&M and Ikea having their headquarters in Stockholm, a visit to their flagship stores is a must for anyone that enjoys their merchandise and product design.
+Of all the places to visit in Stockholm, checking out both H&M and Ikea stores is a must since their headquarters in Stockholm, a visit to their flagship stores is a must for anyone that enjoys their merchandise and product design.
 H&M’s flagship store is located on the busy walking promenade at Drottninggatan in Norrmalm, there are many other H&M stores all over the city so you will find one practically in every district.
 Ikea’s flagship store is located at at Kungens Kurva, in the suburb of Skärholmen.

 #5 Explore the cool art in the metro systems